juanmcampanario/juanmcampanario.github.io/side.md

 # Side Projects
 During my limited free time, I enjoy creating new datasets and highlighting new insights about topics.

+### McDonalds Locations
+In the car with a friend, she said it would be cool to be able to make maps of store fronts.
+I decided to spend time between graduating and starting my first job writing code to do exactly that for McDonalds.
+The code will be posted soon, but for now click here to download the resulting [map](https://drive.google.com/file/d/1Ly7ZYq2VvAfSJLOJTnsvvgPAKqrO3YiL/view?usp=drive_link){:target="_blank"}.

+It looks like this:

+---

 ### MMA Fights
 During the pandemic, I started to watch a lot of UFC events.
 I realized that there wasn't really any time series data.
 Most statistics would be about individual fighters, telling us about their personal records.
 I decided I wanted to change that.
 I wrote a script to scrape [Sherdog](https://www.sherdog.com){:target="_blank"} tables related to all fighters.
 Sherdog has data on all professional fighters, with tables recording information about fights during their careers.
 For example, on [Daniel Cormier's page](https://www.sherdog.com/fighter/Daniel-Cormier-52311){:target="_blank"}, we know the opponent, the event, the date, the result, how the fight ended, the duration, and the referee for each of his professional fights.